ml-archive/readme/Documentation/how-to-urban-airship-push.md

 If the certificates are not setup, this view cannot be found from navigation, so use the URL :)

 The App Master Secret is only suppose to be used for sending push via the API.
-Never store this in apps / frontend
+Never store this key in apps / frontend.

-Note: All keys should be setup be server variables and never be hardcoded
+Note: All keys should be setup as server variables and never be hardcoded

 # Alert
 A push message has a "alert" which is the string showed in the notification center.
 It has a limit of 255 chars.
 So limit it to less.

+Always put the alert message in NStack / Localization

 Note: iOS already truncate them earlier (around 110 chars)

-# Payloads
+# Payloads / Extra

 Payload is a way to pass more information, fx for deeplinking